spryker/spryker-shop-core/Bundles/CheckoutPage/src/SprykerShop/Yves/CheckoutPage/Theme/default/components/molecules/summary-node/README.md

-Displays a list of products on the checkout summary step, which includes name, quantity, options and price.
+Displays a list of products, which includes name, quantity, options, and price.